-How To Storm Proof Your Family This Typhoon Season
+How To Storm Proof Your Family For Typhoon Season

-Now that the rainy season is upon us again, it is important to prepare for the worst to protect our homes and finances from potential disasters.
 It would be fortunate if the next typhoon season will just bring moderate winds and a bit of rain, but more often than not, typhoons can be destructive and dangerous.
-To avoid being caught unprepared, here are some tips on how to get ready and be financially prepared for the worst this typhoon season.
+To avoid being caught unprepared in future, here are some tips on how to get ready and be financially prepared for the worst this typhoon season.

 Get your emergency kit and supplies ready